mesosphere/marathon/docs/docs/rest-api.md

 #### DELETE `/v2/queue/{appId}/delay`

-The application specific task launch delay can be reset by calling this endpoint
+The application-specific task launch delay can be reset by calling this endpoint.

 ##### Example